ether/etherpad-lite/README.md

 that allows your web application to manage pads, users and groups.
 It is recommended to use the [available client implementations](https://github.com/ether/etherpad-lite/wiki/HTTP-API-client-libraries) in order to interact with this API.

 # jQuery plugin
-There is also a [jQuery plugin](https://github.com/ether/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website.
+There is a [jQuery plugin](https://github.com/ether/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website.

 # Plugin Framework
 Etherpad offers a plugin framework, allowing you to easily add your own features.
 By default your Etherpad is extremely light-weight and it's up to you to customize your experience.
 Once you have Etherpad installed you should visit the plugin page and take control.